-The Shinkansen bullet train is by far the most convenient way to get between cities in Japan, but gee whiz it’s expensive!
+The most convenient way to get between cities is by using Japan trains.
+The Shinkansen bullet train is by far the fastest but gee whiz it’s expensive!
 We paid an average of $145 per person for each Shinkansen trip, of which we took three.
 That’s $435 each for the trip!
 Ouch!

 PS.
 I decided not to get a JR Rail Pass, as the cost for a 14-day pass ($607) would not have been worth it for my itinerary.
 Whether you get a rail pass for your trip is up to you – the value will really depend on your itinerary.

 Public transport cost around 180-500 yen depending on the distance.
 I’d say we paid an average of around 250 yen ($3.30) per single trip.
 This was pretty consistent all around Japan.